 Jones said among the next significant goals will be to ask Congress to designate approximately 80,000 acres of federal land as National Recreation Area, National Monument, or Conservation Management Area.
 The federal land designation would specifically prohibit expansion of ski areas onto public lands beyond the current resort area boundaries — something the local ski areas have already agreed upon.

 “We have the resorts willingly imposing this restriction upon themselves,” she said.
 If approved in Washington D.C., the lands would remain open to public use in perpetuity, unless Congress deemed otherwise.

 This would allow the public to continue enjoying the natural lands in the manner that was intended, she said.

 “If you have it today, you have it in the future,” Jones said.

-Salt Lake County Mayor Ben McAdams, who serves as chairman of the Mountain Accord executive board, said eventual approval would ultimately be “a win for conservation.”8 comments on this story
+Salt Lake County Mayor Ben McAdams, who serves as chairman of the Mountain Accord executive board, said eventual approval would ultimately be “a win for conservation.”

 “We would take some land that is privately held that the landowners would put up for conservation and take some (federally-held land) and exchange it,” he explained.
 “We’re looking to protect and preserve what’s most valuable to us.”